Five Traits Of Narcissistic Personality Disorder

 Manipulative tendencies

 Another critical trait of NPD that may surface in many can include manipulative tendencies, which can affect other people in the person’s life.
 Those who experience narcissistic traits can view other human beings for what value they bring vs. their inherent value as humans at times, which can lead to difficulties communicating and functioning in relationships.
-Drawing boundaries, maintaining open communication and working with a therapist can all be helpful methods to mitigate the damage that can be caused by this specific trait; both for the person living with NPD and those around them.
+Drawing boundaries, maintaining open communication and working with a mental health professional can all be helpful methods to mitigate the damage that can be caused by this specific trait; both for the person living with NPD and those around them.

 Volatility